knighthat/Kreate-docs/docs/dev/getting_started.md

 The first step is not to clone the repo, but to fork it.
 Without forking, you can't make pull request (PR).

-:::info[Shotcuts]
+:::info[Shortcuts]

 Click [HERE](https://github.com/login) to login, and [HERE](https://github.com/signup) to register

 :::

 After logging in, go to our [remote repository](https://github.com/knighthat/RiMusic)

 ![Fork repo illustration](./img/fork_repo.webp)